 Human Trafficking Statement

-Modern slavery exists in the form of servitude, forced or compulsory labour and human trafficking for personal or commercial gain.
-Orangebox has a zero tolerance approach to any and all forms of modern slavery.
+Orangebox has a zero tolerance approach to any and all forms of modern slavery, whether this is in the form of servitude, forced or compulsory labour and human trafficking for personal or commercial gain.

-We are committed to acting ethically and with integrity in all of our business activities and relationships, and to implementing and enforcing effective systems and controls to ensure that modern slavery is not taking place anywhere in our own business or in the businesses within our supply chain.
+We are committed to acting ethically and with integrity in all of our business activities and relationships, and to implementing and enforcing effective systems and controls to ensure that modern slavery is not taking place anywhere in our own business, or in businesses within our supply chain.

-This statement relates to actions and activities undertaken during the financial year 1 January 2016 to 31 December 2016.
-It sets out the actions we have taken to understand and address all potential areas of risk in relationship to modern slavery, and the steps we are taking to ensure that there is no slavery or human trafficking throughout the Orangebox business and its supply chains.
+This statement relates to actions and activities undertaken during the financial year 1 January 2017 to 31 December 2017.
+It sets out the actions we have taken to understand and address all potential areas of risk in relationship to modern slavery, and the steps we are taking to ensure that there is no slavery or human trafficking within the Orangebox business and our supply chains.
+In addition, we reserve the right to audit our suppliers to ensure compliance.

 Our Business and Organisational Structure

 Orangebox is a designer and manufacturer of innovative furniture for the modern workplace.
-The privately owned business is run by a board of eight Directors, and our turnover in 2016 was £55m.
+The privately owned business, which is run by a board of eight Directors, had a turnover of £61m in 2017.

 Our Head Office and main manufacturing site are based in South Wales, UK and we also have design offices and showrooms in Huddersfield, London and the UAE.
 We recently launched a sister company, Orangebox USA Inc, based in Michigan, USA.